Crypt of the Devil

 Crypt of the Devil is the eleventh studio album by the American death metal band Six Feet Under.
 It was released on May 5, 2015, on Metal Blade Records.
-The album features Cannabis Corpse members as a studio lineup instead of Six Feet Under's official lineup, with Phil Hall on rhythm guitar and bass, Josh Hall on drums and Brandon Ellis on lead guitar, who would end up joining The Black Dahlia Murder.
+The album features the members of Cannabis Corpse as a studio lineup instead of Six Feet Under's official lineup, with Phil "Landphil" Hall on rhythm guitar and bass, Josh "Hallhammer" Hall on drums and Brandon Ellis on lead guitar, who would end up joining The Black Dahlia Murder.

+It's also the first album to feature current guitarist Ray Suhy, who has a guest solo on "Open Coffin Orgy".

 Track listing

 All lyrics written by Chris Barnes.
 All music written by Phil Hall.